 Expanding on work already underway, the review will also take advice from Natural England on the process of designating National Parks and AONBs and extending boundary areas, with a view to improving and expediting the process.

 4. Roles and responsibilities

-The review will be led by Julian Glover and supported by an experienced advisory group.
-The members of the group have been announced as Lord Cameron of Dillington, Jim Dixon, Sarah Mukherjee, Dame Fiona Reynolds and Jake Fiennes.
-Nicola Blackwood served as a panel member from 15 June 2018 to 2 October 2018.
+The review was led by Julian Glover and supported by an experienced advisory group.
+The members of the group were announced as Lord Cameron of Dillington, Jim Dixon, Sarah Mukherjee, Dame Fiona Reynolds and Jake Fiennes.

 The review will draw on existing evidence and that submitted by interested groups and individuals during the course of the review.
 The review team will also visit people and places in a range of designated landscapes.